sovereigntech/memorysafetyEU/statement.md

 * Prevention becomes the default: By enforcing security at the language level, the software becomes safer by default, not by afterthought.

+* Ecosystems around memory safe languages improve developer efficiency: Developer experience of all major memory safe languages contributes to increased productivity, as they provide integrated tools for package management, linting, testing, dependency scanning and the like.

 # The Urgency for Action: Secure-by-Design

 We are at a pivotal moment: